emreynolds9/Earthquake-Map/README.md

 ## Data

 This visualization utilizes the [United States Geographical Survey API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) which I accessed via JavaScript and mapped with Leaflet.
-The script

-## Plotting
+The script uses user input to select which API should be called, then queries that route and plots the earthquakes.